We know that choosing to pursue a Master's programme is an important decision, and a substantial investment in yourself.

 To apply you must have received an offer of admission to a postgraduate degree programme at Imperial College Business School.
 The application process is entirely online.
 Contact Lendwise directly to apply.

 Prodigy Finance is a provider of loans to international postgraduate students at the world’s top business schools.
-The Prodigy Finance loan programme is available to Full-Time MBA students.
+The Prodigy Finance loan programme is available to full time students.
 You will be eligible to apply for the Prodigy Finance loan programme once you have a firm offer of a place to study on the programme.
 Admitted students can apply directly through Prodigy’s website and we will provide further information at the time of offer.
 The loan amount is capped at the cost of tuition less deposit and any scholarship awarded.
 Please note certain regions aren’t eligible for a loan with some markets permanently and some markets temporarily excluded due to funding restrictions Please do check the website carefully to see if you are eligible.

 Other funding options